 Savanna Flakes is an international education consultant specializing in Universal Design for Learning, Technology Integration, Social Emotional Learning, Literacy, and Special Education.
 As an education consultant, Savanna has worked with school communities all around the world to build teacher leaders and support effective instructional practices for students with exceptionalities.
 Her prior instructional leadership roles include Administrator, Manager of Professional Learning, Master Educator, Technology Integration Specialist and Inclusion Instructional Specialist, coaching administrators and teachers on education technology tools and evidenced-based practices to engage students and provide meaningful access to rigorous curriculum.
 Savanna serves as a Professor at American University, training teachers on best practices to reach and teach learners with exceptionalities.
-Savanna has published instructional resources and books on Literacy Interventions for struggling readers, specially designed instruction, and differentiated instruction with the Bureau of Education and Research.
+Savanna has published instructional resources and books on Literacy Interventions for struggling readers, specially designed instruction, and differentiated instruction.
 She presents internationally on topics such as Universal Design for Learning, Technology Integration, Literacy and Language, Social Emotional Learning, and Special Education.